-Any form of discipline a nurse receives from the Arizona Board of Nursing depends upon the violation.
-In fact, there’s a whole range of discipline that can occur.
-Not only can a license be revoked, there can be a denial of certification or licensure.
+Any discipline a nurse receives from the Arizona Board of Nursing depends upon the violation.
+There’s a whole range of disciplines that can occur.
+Not only can a license be revoked, but there can also be a denial of certification or licensure.
 There can also be civil penalties.
-Sometimes the board requires a voluntary surrender of license or a probation period.
+Sometimes the Board requires a voluntary surrender of the license or a probation period.

 Published Discipline Report (RN, LPN, LNA, NP)

 The Arizona Board of Nursing publishes a report every time a disciplinary action takes place.
 It happens with any RN as well as LPNs and CNAs.
 It also includes applicants denied their certification or licensure.
 This report goes into the Arizona State Board of Nursing Quarterly Journal.

 The details of the report include the following:

 - Date of disciplinary action

 - Discipline taken

 - Nature of the violation

 It is of concern to any nursing professional to have this detailed listing anyone can see.

 The Arizona Board of Nursing publishes a report detailing Arizona Nursing Regulatory Journal Disciplinary Action of all disciplinary action regarding licensed nursing assistants (LNA), registered nurses (RN), licensed practical nurses (LPN), and Nurse Practitioners in the Arizona State Board of Nursing Quarterly Regulatory Journal (Journal).